Dunleavy and the lack of data

 You may have seen the headline about Gov. Mike Dunleavy hoping to get major tech companies to build energy-intensive data centers in Alaska, promising big tracts of cheap land, cheap water, cheap electricity, cool weather and subsidies.

-“I am excited to extend an invitation to you and your organization to consider doing business in Alaska, as you plan where you future data farm locations will be,” Dunleavy wrote to 13 chief executives in the U.S., China and England.
+“I am excited to extend an invitation to you and your organization to consider doing business in Alaska, as you plan where your future data farm locations will be,” Dunleavy wrote to 13 chief executives in the U.S., China and England.

 The expansion of AI is expected to require massive amounts of electric power in years to come.